kordless/grub-2.0/README.md

 Grub runs on [Flask](https://flask.palletsprojects.com/en/1.1.x/) in Python and uses [Solr 7.5.2](https://lucene.apache.org/solr/), [Webdriver](https://github.com/SeleniumHQ/selenium) and [Tensorflow](https://github.com/tensorflow/tensorflow).

 ## Install
-This open code repository provides information and scripts for deploying a computated aperture.
+This open code repository provides information and scripts for deploying a computed aperture.
 This system can be used to image websites and image content.

-Begin by checking out this repo onto your Google Cloud Shell terminal:
+Begin by checking out this repository onto your Google Cloud Shell terminal:

 ```
 $ git clone https://github.com/kordless/grub-2.0.git